Private, In-Home Tutoring in Chicago Heights, Illinois

-SchoolTutoring Academy’s tutoring programs for Chicago Heights students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Chicago Heights, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The mission of the schools is to provide students with relevant educational experiences that help them achieve competency in all academic areas, across curriculums, and the ability to apply these skills to real life endeavors.
 The schools recognize the importance of respecting a multicultural environment and strive to empower individuals personally and socially to achieve their maximum potential using higher order thinking skills so that they are prepared for the constantly changing challenges of our global society.